Build

 CMake for macOS

-Make sure that the required dependecies are installed
+Make sure that the required dependencies are installed

 Clone the source as explained for the Docker setup.